Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

 \subsubsection{Single-$\pi$ dependent Dirichlet processes.}

 An important class of DDPs is the single-$\pi$ DDP, which offers a significant simplification in terms of computation.
 The key idea behind the single-$\pi$ DDP is that the mass $\pi_h(x)$ does not vary with $x$.
-As a consequence of this restriction, the model can be regarded as a countable mixture of stochastic processes, with mixing weights that align with those of a single Dirichlet process model.
+As a consequence of this restriction, the model can be regarded as a countable mixture of stochastic processes, with mixing weights that align with those of a single DP model.
 The single-$\pi$ DDP is useful for smoothing the prediction distribution across the covariate space.
 However, it is not suitable for clustering tasks because the DP probabilities are not dependent on the covariate.
+Single-$\pi$ DDP have been successfully applied to regression problems in the ANOVA DDP \citep{de2004anova}, such as in survival analysis, and \cite{de2007semiparametric} use it for longitudinal analysis.